Emperor2000/Space-Battle-Screensaver/README.md

 **How is this achieved?**
 Each class contains a number of properties.
 You can easily add new functionality by editing the base class or creating a child object of the base class, which you can then edit.
 This way you can create new unique objects in a matter of minutes.
 For example, adding multiple types of enemies, new factions, etc.

-I have tried to make the code as easy to understand as possible and as easy to edit.

 **Can I use this?**
 You are allowed to use this tool for: